-Team Israel will have as many as 28 players in total plus some of the top local talents of the next generation to expose them to a training camp atmosphere.
-The roster is ripe with players known to baseball fans in the United States; there are seven players with previous Major League Baseball experience plus several current minor league players.
-Some players who should be well known to fans of the area include Danny Valencia, who spent two seasons with the Baltimore Orioles, and Ryan Lavarnway, who also played for the Orioles in 2015.
+Team Israel will have as many as 28 players in total plus some of the top local talents of the next generation for the training camp and exhibition games.
+The roster is ripe with players known to baseball fans in the United States; there are eight players with previous Major League Baseball experience plus several current minor league players.

 Team Israel will compete in baseball at the Olympic Games for the first time.
 It is the first team to represent Israel at the Olympic Games since 1976 when Israel’s national soccer team played in Montreal.